strues/swerpbox/README.md

 To run this application you need Docker Engine 1.10.0+ and Docker Compose with a version 1.6.0 or later.

-If you don't have Docker installed and are running Ubuntu 16.04, you may use the setup script, `swerp-setup.sh`.
+If you don't have Docker installed and are running Ubuntu or Debian, you may use the setup script, `setup-docker.sh`.
 It will install Docker and Docker Compose for you.

-`bash swerp-setup.sh`
+`bash setup-docker.sh`

 ## Get Started